Jail for former West Yorkshire PC who let wife take blame for speeding

 - Published

-A former police officer who tried to dodge two speeding tickets by getting his wife to take them on his behalf has been jailed for six months.
+A police officer who tried to dodge two speeding tickets by getting his wife to take them on his behalf has been jailed for six months.

 PC Mark Hinchliffe, 43, was caught on camera twice in three months breaking a 30mph limit in Morley near Leeds.